arashshams/Credit-Card-Customer-Default/README.md

 # Credit-Card-Customer-Default
-This repo host a Machine Learning pipeline for analysis of credit card customer default.
+This repo hosts a Machine Learning pipeline for analysis of credit card customer default.